2020 Tax Law Updates

-- 20 cents per mile driven for medical or moving purposes (up from 18 cents from 2018).
+- 18 cents per mile driven for medical or moving purposes.

 Alternative Minimum Tax

-- The bill eliminated the corporate alternative minimum tax.
+- The bill eliminates the corporate alternative minimum tax.

-- If you need health coverage, you can continue to visit HealthCare.gov to learn about health insurance options that are available for you and your family, how to purchase health insurance, and how you might qualify to get financial assistance with the cost of insurance.
+- If you need health coverage, visit HealthCare.gov to learn about health insurance options that are available for you and your family, how to purchase health insurance, and how you might qualify to get financial assistance with the cost of insurance.